nrj5k/AI/README.md

 Win%: 31.8 Lose%: 64.0 Draw%: 4.2

 in general.
-Once again reinstating the fact that if you do not know how to gamble, ###DONT.
+Once again reinstating the fact that if you do not know how to gamble.
+### DONT!.